th2-net/th2-conn-dirty-fix/README.md

 + *testRequestDelay* - interval for test request
 + *reconnectDelay* - interval for reconnect
 + *disconnectRequestDelay* - the interval for the shutdown request
++ *resetSeqNumFlag* - resetting sequence number in initial Logon message (when conn started)
++ *resetOnLogon* - resetting the sequence number in Logon in other cases (e.g. disconnect)

 ## Mangler settings